mesosphere/marathon/docs/docs/resource-limits.md

 # Resource Limits

-Marathon can instruct Mesos to enable resource limits [TODO - LINK TO MESOS PAGE WHEN IT IS AVAILBLE](http://mesos.apache.org/documentation/latest/resource-limits) for launched pods and tasks.
+Marathon can instruct Mesos to enable resource limits for launched pods and tasks.

 ## Apps